A A A

 If you haven't registered your child / children on the Learning Difficulties / Learning Disabilities register with their GP - this would be a great time to get this done as it will help with future applications.

-_____________________________________________________________________________________________________________Let’s talk about….
+Let’s talk about….
 Sunflower Lanyards!

 Believe it or not but the Sunflower Lanyards have been around since 2016!
 They were first introduced in Gatwick Airport to help staff identify passengers who may support, assistance or even just a little bit of extra time.